kdave/btrfs-progs/Documentation/Feature-by-version.rst

         The overall status of qgroups are exported in /sys/sys/fs/btrfs/FSID/qgroups/ .

-6.1 - check that subperblock is unchnaged at thaw time
+6.1 - check that subperblock is unchanged at thaw time
         Do full check of super block once a filesystem is thawed.
 This namely happens when system resumes from suspend or hibernation.
 Accidental change by other operating systems will be detected.